 Bacone College hosts the Miss Indian Bacone pageant for students.
-The winner of the pageant will receive a scholarship in the amount of \$500.
-This award is funded by private donors.
-This scholarship is signed by the VP of Student Affairs, the winner must be in good academic standing, with no tickets or violations.
+The winner of the pageant will receive a \$500.00 award that is funded by private donors.
+The award is signed by the VP of Student Affairs and the winner must be in good academic standing, with no tickets or violations.